go-chassis/go-chassis/docs/user-guides/tracing.md

 >  go chassis tracing pkg is highly extensible, to deal with varies of different tracer settings, it use map to define options, so that developers can freely custom options for tracer

+## Example

-you must import zipkin pkg in main.go
+you must import tracing plugin pkg in main.go, below use zipkin for tracing
 ```go
 import _ "github.com/go-chassis/go-chassis-plugins/tracing/zipkin"
 ```
-## Example

 this config means send data to zipkin, tracing-provider must to be added in handler chain